 The next sequence in the film, however, bothered me greatly.
 After such brilliant storytelling, I felt betrayed by how the writer saved Flynn.
 After seeing the film a few times, I still couldn’t see how it was foreshadowed.

-Here is the healing scene:
+Here is the twist with the healing scene:

 One day I decided to sit down and watch the film, searching for any foreshadowing of this scene.
 I couldn’t believe that such a talented writer would omit such an essential element.